abarth/ospair/README.md

  - Could also support cutting to a top-N single elimination bracket

 # Features
+ - Summarize how many tables are missing results
  - 2HG
   - Mixed pre-arraigned teams with dynamic teams
  - Import / export tournament data